Course selection: Which AP classes should i take based on my major?

 Major #2: Biology & Chemistry

-If not obvious, Biology and Chemistry are the MOST important courses for these two majors.
-Especially if you can manage, this is the best AP classes to take.
-Beyond these, Chemistry majors need to show good strength in Math.
-Grades from this subject serves as a strong indication of your quantitative abilities.
-Biology majors, on the other hand, should show good strength in English.
+Biology and Chemistry are the MOST important courses for these two majors.
+Beyond these, Chemistry majors need to show aptitude in math.
+Biology majors, on the other hand, should show aptitude in English.
 Critical thinking and writing skills are important for lab work and a varied curriculum within the College of Letters & Sciences.
-Math matters less for Biology majors as it isn’t a huge component of most Biology program’s prerequisites.
+Math matters less for Biology majors, as it isn’t a huge component of most Biology programs’ prerequisites.
+Discover the perfect horlogebandjes that cater to your every need!
+Whether you seek style, comfort, or durability, our diverse range of smartwatch bandjes and traditional watch straps ensures you find the ideal match.
+Elevate your timepiece with our high-quality materials and trendy designs, making every moment count.
+Explore our collection today and redefine your wristwear experience with the ultimate choice in horlogebandjes!

 Major #3: Business Course Selection